hdinkel/ELM-CPIB-2017/merged/complete.md

    the motif hit.
 A blue square indicates a motif instance was found, and the intensity of the color indicates the confidence associated with that motif detection.
-   Boxes in gray are motif hits which have been filtered out as they occur in a SMART domain.
+   Boxes in gray are motif hits which have been filtered out as they occur in a SMART domain [and the pink boxes?].
 Boxes that are Blue & Gray are neutral (what does that mean).
    If the sequence is already present in the database, any motifs instances that have already been annotated are shown as ovals.
 Lastly, Any motifs detected in homologous sequences are also shown as the fraction of red vs.